cocoaheadskaohsiung/The_Swift_Programming_Language_zh-TW/book/205_Control_Flow.md

 // Hello, Jack!
 ```

-You can also iterate over a dictionary to access its key-value pairs.
-Each item in the dictionary is returned as a `(key, value)` tuple when the dictionary is iterated, and you can decompose the `(key, value)` tuple’s members as explicitly named constants for use within in the body of the `for`-`in` loop.
+你也可以重複存取字典內的key-value。Each item in the dictionary is returned as a `(key, value)` tuple when the dictionary is iterated, and you can decompose the `(key, value)` tuple’s members as explicitly named constants for use within in the body of the `for`-`in` loop.
 Here, the dictionary’s keys are decomposed into a constant called `animalName`, and the dictionary’s values are decomposed into a constant called `legCount`:

 ```swift
 let numberOfLegs = ["spider": 8, "ant": 6, "cat": 4]